How can you get involved?

 3. Sponsor a child through Live For One in Rwanda-this is an organization that was started by one of our African sons.

 4. Loveback Ministries- Choose (Rwanda general).
 These funds have been and will be used for the following; scholarships, rebuilding damaged homes, medical assistance, food, bibles and clothing.
 This is tax-deductible.

 1. Loveback Ministries- Choose (USA general).
 These funds have been and will be used for the following; bibles, housing, clothing, back to school materials, counseling, utilities, Christmas baskets and much more.
 This is tax-deductible.

 Below are stories of women here in the USA who are making a difference.
 Come read their stories and be inspired.

-Candace started using drugs and drinking at a very young age.
+Candice started using drugs and drinking at a very young age.
 For nearly 20 years, she battled addiction and eventually lost custody of her five children.
-“I knew there had to be a better way to live,” Candace says.
-Faced with another sentence in prison, Candace chose to enroll in a 12-step program dorm.
+“I knew there had to be a better way to live,” Candice says.
+Faced with another sentence in prison, Candice chose to enroll in a 12-step program dorm.
 There, she had an encounter with the Lord.
 While she had always believed in God, this time she was ready to surrender everything to Him.
 Her life has never been the same.

 “Just reaching out to one person changes everything,” she says.
 “The whole community gets involved, and it shows you how much you’re loved by the Lord.”